0xUKN/MMM-googlecalendarNFC/README.md

 | `hidePrivate`                | Hides private calendar events. <br><br> **Possible values:** `true` or `false` <br> **Default value:** `false`
 | `excludedEvents`             | An array of words / phrases from event titles that will be excluded from being shown. <br><br> **Example:** `['Birthday', 'Hide This Event']` <br> **Default value:** `[]`

-### Calendar Setup

-1. Go to [Google Cloud Platform Console](https://console.cloud.google.com/apis) and create a new project.
-2. On the left sidebar, click on "Credentials" and then "Oauth consent screen".
-Here you'll have to fill the email address and the Product name.
-Save.
-3. Go to "Credentials" tab, click on "create credentials" button and select OAuth client ID.
-Select "Web application".
-You can now download your credentials file.
-4. Move the downloaded credentials to `config/credentials.json`.
-5. Run the Magic Mirror.
-Now, on you're terminal, you'll be asked to open an URL in your browser to authorise the application.
-Do it.
-Now, copy the `code` value and paste it in terminal.
-6. You're done!
-Now your events should be displayed in the Magic Mirror.

-Note: If you want to remove the account, and connect another one, just remove the `.credentials` folder that is created after you authorise the module.